-Emily Steffke, from Beal City, Mich., is a junior majoring in neuroscience and English.
+Emily Steffke, from Beal City, Mich., is a senior majoring in neuroscience and English.
 She is a College of Natural Science Deans Research Scholar.

 When asked, “What do you want to be when you grow up?”
 I’ve usually answered, “I have no idea.”
 But that isn’t necessarily true—A better answer is, “I have too many ideas—there are too many things I’m interested in to ever make a decision!”

 When I came to MSU, my plan was to cover as wide a breadth of courses as I could, so that when I was forced to make a decision (in the far off future, I hoped), I would be covered.
 Neuroscience intrigued me as an interdisciplinary major.
 Within the cognitive concentration, I would have biology, chemistry, pharmacology and physics covered, along with a healthy dose of psychology and philosophy.

 I also chose to double major in English.
 I’d always loved it in high school and figured that it would basically cover me for history, sociology, politics, anthropology, art and global studies.
 Then I rounded it all out with a music minor, because I couldn’t turn down the opportunity to learn piano from the faculty in the College of Music, and because part of me will always want to be a band director—or at least a pianist on the side.

 At the end of my freshman year, I had a variety of classes and experiences under my belt, but I still felt lost, and I couldn’t pinpoint a cohesive potential career that would combine all of my interests.
 While I was unexpectedly fascinated by my molecular biology class, I found my cognitive psychology class left too many things without a satisfying, tangible explanation.
 I even met with an Honors College advisor to discuss the possibility of adding some third major—“Could I do one in architecture?”—as if adding more options would solve anything.